Japan celebrates Osaka; Sponsors cautious about activism

 But like much of Japan, they are more muted in backing — or understanding — her campaign against racial injustice in the United States.
 Unlike the U.S., Japan has relatively few immigrants and has a generally lower level of awareness about racism — even at home.

-Osaka was born in Japan to a Japanese mother and a Haitian father, but moved to the United States at 3 and was raised there.
+Osaka was born in Japan to a Japanese mother and a Haitian father, but moved to the United States when she was three and was raised there.

 Before each of her seven U.S. Open matches, she wore a mask with the names of Black Americans who died as the victims of violence.

-Osaka is expected to compete for Japan in next year’s Olympics and, like many athletes, may want to use that stage to deliver her message; in Osaka’s case, the campaign for Black Lives Matter.
+Osaka is expected to compete for Japan in next year’s Olympics and, like many athletes, may want to use that stage to deliver her message; in Osaka’s case, the Black Lives Matter campaign.

 The International Olympic Committee prohibits displays of “political, religious or racial propaganda” on the Olympic medal podium under its so-called Rule 50.
 But many athletes are pushing for more rights to speak out at upcoming Olympics.